AllanccWang/AI_Co-creation_Solo-Leveling-Era/Quest-6_The_Bluetooth-receiver-CB10_Protocol_Decryption/README.md

 * Side Quest 4: Packet Interception
     - **Objective:** Propose a method to intercept the communication between the original mobile app and the CB10.
 This is a classic Information Retrieval quest.
     - **Task:** Propose using a BLE Sniffer tool, such as an nRF52840, in combination with a tool like Wireshark, to capture the packets.
+# Strategic Evaluation
+- Weigh the time and effort required for the decoding against the project's ultimate purpose to determine if this is the most effective path forward.
+This quest highlights your ability to pivot and make strategic decisions.